Chew/TARDIS-Docs/docs/permissions.md

 ### Deleting any TARDIS

-The node `tardis.delete` will allow admin users to remove any TARDIS by breaking the sign on the front of the Police Box, or using the `/tardisadmin delete [player]` command.
+The node `tardis.delete` will allow admin users to remove any TARDIS using the `/tardisadmin delete [player]` command.

-When breaking the sign, the TARDIS must not be occupied (including offline players).

 The permission is set to **false** by default, so will have to explicitly given!